 A relatively large number of people in Captain Cook telecommute to their jobs.
 Overall, about 18.52% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Captain Cook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Captain Cook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small town, Captain Cook doesn't have a public transportation system that people use for their commute.

-The overall education level of Captain Cook is somewhat higher than in the average US city of 21.84%: 26.58% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Captain Cook who are college-educated is somewhat higher than the average US community of 21.84%: 26.58% of adults in Captain Cook have at least a bachelor's degree.

 The per capita income in Captain Cook in 2022 was $39,062, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,248 for a family of four.
 However, Captain Cook contains both very wealthy and poor people as well.